jckuri/Heroku_FastAPI/starter/Model_Card.md

 ## Caveats and Recommendations

-- Given gender classes are binary (male/not male), which we include as male/female.
-Further work needed to evaluate across a spectrum of genders.
+- Given gender classes are binary (male/female), further work is needed to evaluate across a spectrum of genders.
+- Salaries vary widely among countries.
+The salaries earned in developed countries are higher than salaries earned in developing countries.
+High-class citizens of developing countries can earn lesser than low-class citizens of developed countries.